federicomariamassari/udacity-rsend/projects/p3/p3-where-am-i.md

 This third project is about localization and 2D navigation.

 __Localization__ is a robot's ability to establish its own position and orientation using a known map of an environment, laser scan, and  odometry data [1].
 In this assignment, the robot is interfaced with the Adaptive Monte Carlo Localization (AMCL) algorithm, which uses a dynamically-adjusting particle filter representing a distribution of likely states for the robot.
-AMCL is widely used in robotics due to its computational efficiency: the robot reduces the number of total particles as it navigates the environment, senses its objects via lidar, and becomes more confident about its position; otherwise it generates, and gives weight to, more particles in random places.
+AMCL is widely used in robotics due to its computational efficiency: the robot reduces the number of total particles as it navigates the environment, senses its objects via LiDAR, and becomes more confident about its position; otherwise it generates, and gives weight to, more particles in random places.

 __2D navigation__ is the ability to produce a safe path from start to goal for the robot to execute, based on odometry and sensor data, as well as local and global costmaps [2].